AI-Powered Document Intelligence for Research Operations

 System Capabilities Built

-- Classification: Automatic document type identification with 95%+ accuracy across research artifacts, design documents, transcripts, and administrative files
+- Classification: Automatic document type identification with 95%+ accuracy across research artifacts, design documents, transcripts, and administrative files.
+AI assigned category, program, artifact type, summary, tags, and confidence level.

 The Bridging Principle